FREE SHIPPING ABOVE $100 (In Canada Only). Let's support the UKRAINE Families. Click here for Donation of $2

 D098 Navy Blue/Bleu Marine - Ultramarine [Blue] PB29, PG7 Phthalo Green

-This bright blue-green was developed in 1935 and has been in use since 1938.
-Ultramarine is a brilliant warm blue pigment with the most purple and least green in its undertone.
+This bright blue-green was developed in 1935 and has been used since 1938.
+Ultramarine is a brilliant warm blue pigment with the most purple and least green undertone.
 Synthetic Ultramarine is not as vivid a blue as natural Ultramarine.
 Phthalo Green is a cool, bright, high-intensity colour and blends well in various tints.
-Both has high tinting strength and beautiful transparency.
+Both have high tinting strength and beautiful transparency.

 Item #: D098